THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 for their deeds follow them.”

-At that point of time, it looks as if the endtime massacre of Christians is fully
+Evidently at that point of time, the endtime massacre of Jesus believers is fully

 accomplished, which is described in Rev. 14:14-16 as “the harvest of the earth,”